Deadline powers Dabarti's GPU-based pipeline to create speedy CG

 Dabarti spawned from Wyszołmirski's desire to produce work between freelance gigs for the likes of Mitsubishi and Honda.
 He started creating stock CGI footage and quickly found a market for it.

-As Dabarti's business and team grew, so too did the demand for their royalty-free CGI animation, which is now in use across a wide array of mediums and contexts.
-The company's lifelike footage – ranging from construction vehicles and coffee beans, to circuit boards and golf swings – can be purchased through microstock agencies like Shutterstock, Getty Images and Dissolve.
+As Dabarti's business and team expanded, so too did the demand for their royalty-free CGI animation, which is now in use across a wide array of mediums and contexts.
+The company's lifelike footage – ranging from construction vehicles and coffee beans to circuit boards and golf swings – can be purchased through microstock agencies like Shutterstock, Getty Images and Dissolve.

 "Providing such a wide-ranging amount of content comes with challenges, especially with a small team – we are just five people in a small office in Poland."

 Chances are high that you've encountered the studio's work without realizing it.
 Purchasers of Dabarti's animation include Lockheed Martin, HTC, Valve, and BuzzFeed.
 With thousands of varied clips available, their work has popped up across web, broadcast and beyond.
 However, as a small team, Dabarti needs all the help it can get to maximize workflow.